-A drop in demand for two-storey brick houses may be due to misguided concerns about their safety in earthquakes.
+A drop in demand for two-storey brick houses appears to be due to perceived issues after the Canterbury earthquakes, rather than reality.

-In South Canterbury, Mike Pero Real Estate's Graeme Wilson said brick houses were slow to sell, in his area of South Canterbury.
+Mike Pero Real Estate's Graeme Wilson said they were slow to sell, in his area of South Canterbury.

 "My experience is people don't seem to want to buy two-storied brick houses at the moment.

-"People seem to be nervous about the perception of potential earthquake damage," Wilson said.
+"People seem to be nervous about the perception of potential earthquake damage."

-Harcourts Real Estate agent Roger Holding said he noticed people from Christchurch were influencing the property market, not just in Timaru but across the country.
+Harcourts Real Estate agent Roger Holding said he noticed people from Christchurch were influencing the property market across the country.

 He said brick houses, especially the two-storey ones, were not as desirable as they used to be.

 "There is actually nothing wrong with them.
 The value has gone from them, which is driven from Christchurch.